Yossef-Dawoad/privateGPTServer/README.md

 # privteGPTServer
-a fast-api server to talk with state-of-the-art Open source LLM Models with/out your custom data
+a fast-api server to talk with state-of-the-art Open source LLM Models with/out your custom data with just **2-3 GB** RAM.

 ## Introductions